W4G1/experimental-threads/README.md

 const data = { hello: 'world' };

-// We must use eval() to capture the local scope of 'data' const result = await eval(spawn(() => {
+// We must use eval() to capture the runtime value of 'data' const result = await eval(spawn(() => {
   // 'data' is available inside the Worker console.log(data.hello); // "world"